Bohemond III of Antioch: Conflicts

 Manuel I Komnenos died on 24 September 1180.
 Bohemond soon repudiated his wife, Theodora, to marry an Antiochene lady of bad reputation, Sibylla.
-Ali ibn al-Athir described her as a spy who was "in correspondence with Saladin and exchanged gifts with him".
 Patriarch Aimery accused Bohemond of adultery and excommunicated him.
 After Bohemond confiscated church property, Aimery imposed an interdict on Antioch and fled to his fortress at Qosair.
 Bohemond besieged the fortress, but Rainald II Masoir, Lord of Margat, and other noblemen who supported the patriarch rose up against him.

 Baldwin IV sent Heraclius, Patriarch of Jerusalem, along with other bishops, and Raynald of Châtillon to Antioch to mediate.
 After preparatory negotiations with the envoys in Latakia, Bohemond and Aimery met in Antioch.
 Bohemond agreed to restore confiscated church property and Aimery lifted the interdict, but Bohemond's excommunication remained in force because he refused to return to Theodora.
 Peace was not fully restored, and the leaders of the opposition fled to Armenian Cilicia.

 Bohemond made peace with Imad ad-Din Zengi II, the Zengid ruler of Aleppo, in May 1182.
 However, Imad ad-Din was forced to surrender Aleppo to Saladin on 11 June 1183.
 Fearing an attack on Antioch, Bohemond sold Tarsus to Roupen III, Lord of Armenian Cilicia, to raise funds.
 Baldwin IV of Jerusalem promised to send 300 knights to Antioch.
 Saladin did not invade the principality and signed a peace treaty with Bohemond.
 Bohemond attended the assembly that Baldwin IV had summoned to discuss the administration of the Kingdom of Jerusalem in autumn 1183.
 At the meeting, Guy of Lusignan was dismissed as regent, and his five-year-old stepson, Baldwin, was proclaimed co-ruler.
 A charter shows that Bohemond was in Acre in April 1185, suggesting that he was present when the leper Baldwin IV died around that time.

 Roupen III of Armenian Cilicia laid siege to Lampron, the seat of his rival, Hethum III of Lampron.
 Hethum sent envoys to Bohemond, seeking his assistance.
 Bohemond invited Roupen to a banquet to Antioch where he had Roupen captured and imprisoned in 1185.
 Bohemond invaded Cilicia, but he could not prevent Roupen's brother, Leo, from seizing Lampron.
 An Armenian nobleman, Pagouran of Barbaron, mediated a peace treaty.
 Roupen agreed to pay a ransom and to renounce Sarventikar, Tall Hamdun, Mamistra, and Adana.
 He also acknowledged Bohemond's suzerainty.
 After the ransom was paid in 1186, Bohemond released Roupen, who soon reconquered the fortresses and towns that he had ceded to Antioch.